Tokyo organizers, government take offensive on virus threat - WHIZ News

 The IOC has repeatedly said the Tokyo Games will go ahead and has said it is following the advice of the World Health Organization, a United Nations agency.

-Japanese virologist Dr. Hitoshi Oshitani, who formerly worked for the WHO, said last week he could not forecast what the situation with the virus would be in five months.
+Japanese virologist Dr. Hitoshi Oshitani, who formerly worked for the WHO, said last week he could not forecast what the situation would be in five months.

 The Olympics open on July 24 with 11,000 athletes, followed by the Paralympics on Aug.
 25 with 4,400 athletes.